chrisjuchem/mtgvrd/README.md

 - Application
   - `./start-app.sh` - Start the app with flask dev server, including running the latest migrations.
   - `./start-app.sh -g` - Start the app with gunicorn (production config), including running the latest migrations.
+  - `yarn start` - Start the React dev server to serve frontend with hotloading
+  - `yarn build` - Create build assets from the react app to be served by flask
 - Database migrations
   - `alembic revision --autogenerate -m "migration name"` - Create a new migration that will bring the database up to the current state of the models in source code.